inkyblackness/chunkie/README.md

 Files are imported raw as well, unless a conversion is known.

-The following formats are supported for import and export: .wav for audio, .png for images
+The following formats are supported for import and export: .wav for audio, .png for images The following format is supported for export only: .obj (Wavefront) for geometry

 ## License